 If your tolerance rises, and you drink more and more to get the same effect you once got from one glass of wine, then you could be heading into dangerous ground.

 Luckily, if you think your tolerance is rising, fighting back is simple: just give your body a break from alcohol with some alcohol-free days each week.
 “For most people, you can ‘reset’ your whole system by having an alcohol-free period,” says Sheron.

 Once you’ve reset your tolerance you won’t need as much alcohol to feel the effects.
 This makes it far easier to drink more sensibly.
-If you’ve fallen into a pattern of heavier drinking, having a break also gives you the opportunity to build new, more positive drinking patterns based around the government's low risk unit guidelines.
+If you’ve fallen into a pattern of heavier drinking, having a break also gives you the opportunity to build new, more positive drinking patterns based around the UK Chief Medical Officers' (CMO) low risk drinking guidelines.

 Overall you’ll feel better, look better and really enjoy your next glass of wine.

 - You’re taking two bottles of wine to the party in case you run out.